Global private equity has delivered stellar results in the past decade, outpacing other alternative investment asset classes.

 Fund Size and Fees

-You’ll want to set friendly terms for your limited partners if you are a first-time fund manager.
+If you are a first-time fund manager, you’ll want to set friendly terms for your limited partners.
 Keep your fees around 1.25%-2.00%.
 You can raise your fees and shift your terms in your favor as you develop a track record of success.

 Metrics and Reporting